Centennial Square Action Plan

 - Introduce new surface material to complement the existing heritage brick

-Council has directed staff to develop a draft action plan to guide future programming and design improvements over the short (1-2 years) and medium term (2-5 years), with a long-term framework that identifies redevelopment options in the future.
+Council has directed staff to develop a draft action plan for Centennial Square to guide future programming and design improvements over the short (1-2 years) and medium term (2-5 years), with a long-term framework that identifies redevelopment options in the future.

 Centennial Square was constructed in the 1960s as part of a major initiative to preserve, restore and revive downtown Victoria, and to celebrate the 100th anniversary of the incorporation of the City of Victoria.
 A major renovation to the south-west corner of the plaza was completed in 2009 adding the area known as Spirit Square.